BridgeTheMasterBuilder/heji-ly/README.md

 # heji-ly
+**NOTE: This package is under active development and should be considered experimental.
+Currently chords are not supported and correct playback is only supported for single voices.**

 This [LilyPond](https://lilypond.org/index.html) package implements support for the [Helmholtz-Ellis Just Intonation](https://masa.plainsound.org/pdfs/notation.pdf) notation system.
 All standard accidentals (47-limit as of the time of writing) are supported and they can be combined in arbitrary ways through a general interface.

 ## Dependencies